ethanchans/vizoal/README.md

 ```
         /vizoal/services/news/all/{newsId}

-	The result will be the latest 20 records when newsId>{newsId}.
+	It will return latest 20 records with newsId>{newsId}.

 	Example: If there are 100 news with newsId: 100,99,98,97,96....1.(100 is the latest one).